You can be bold in your faith. Yes, you who are reading this right now!

 You Have Authority Over Fear

 All believers have been given authority over fear.
-They can choose to walk in faith.
+They can choose to walk in the hope of the Lord.
 Not only when they do their usual activities, but also when they arrive in a new territory.
 There can be areas of life in that new territory that God plans to use to stretch our faith.
 Any place we already have a history with Him–or don’t–is fair game.
 He loves us and also ultimately wants us to be like Him.
 God can use difficulties and new events in our lives to help us grow in faith, wisdom, experience, and confidence.
 Having scripture in our hearts can also help.

 Scriptures to Encourage You to Be Bold in Your Faith

 “I sought the Lord, and he answered me and delivered me from all my fears.”
 Psalm 34:4 (ESV)

 God is faithful to respond to us when we pray.
 Sometimes He responds even when we do not know what words to pray.
 He is our deliverer, bringing clarity and peace with Him.

 “For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, ‘Abba!
 Father!'”
 Romans 8:15 (ESV)

 We are able to call upon our heavenly Father when we are in trouble or about anything concerning us.
 He is our Father–that means something.
 He is also God…and that means a lot too!
 With God on our side, we can do all that we are meant to do.